 32. PNR information may only be disclosed pursuant to the applicable provisions of the PPIR for immigration-related cases, or under section 107 of the Customs Act for customs-related cases.
 Nevertheless, it is the policy of the CBSA that all disclosures of PNR data must comply with the principles laid out in sections 6-9 of the PPIR.

 Disclosure of PNR to domestic authorities

 32. The CBSA may disclose PNR to domestic authorities, including federal and provincial departments and authorities, such as the Royal Canadian Mounted Police, the Canadian Security Intelligence Service, and provincial and municipal police forces.
 Such disclosures may be made in response to a request; pursuant to the terms of a written agreement between the CBSA and the domestic recipient; or as a proactive disclosure, that is, where a CBSA official provides information to a domestic recipient without said recipient having asked for the information.
-A disclosure of PNR in any of the foregoing circumstances is subject to the following conditions as laid out in section 6 of the PPIR:
+A disclosure of PNR in any of the foregoing circumstances is subject to the following principles as laid out in section 6 of the PPIR:

 - (a) The disclosure must be on a case-by-case basis.
 PNR must never be disclosed in bulk.

 - (b) There are reasonable grounds to believe that the PNR would be relevant to the prevention, investigation or prosecution of a terrorism offence or serious transnational crime.
 Reasonable grounds exist if the CBSA official authorizing the disclosure believes the PNR would be relevant to the prevention, investigation or prosecution of a terrorism offence or serious transnational crime, and that belief is supported by compelling and credible information.
 In cases where a CBSA official has concerns as to whether there are reasonable grounds to disclose, the official may advise the requester that a subpoena or a judicial order may be required.